reallyreadit/api/readme.md

 # reallyread.it api

+The Readup API server is written in ASP.NET 3.1.
+Its main functions are:
+- Serving as an interface between the Postgres database and any front-end applications for user data.
+- Handling authentication with Apple and Twitter.
+- Sending transactional emails, and offers endpoints to send marketing email.
+- Generating images from comments, and posting these to connected Twitter accounts via the Twitter API

-### Setup with Docker
+## Setup with Docker

-See the [dev-env](https://github.com/reallyreadit/dev-env) instructions to set up this API server as part of the Docker Compose project.
+See the [dev-env](https://github.com/reallyreadit/dev-env) instructions to set up this API server as a service within a Docker Compose project.
+This is the easiest way to get started.

+### Developing with VSCode Remote - Container

+By using the container of the Docker Compose service as a VSCode Remote, you can leverage the OmniSharp .NET language tools and IntelliSense while developing without having to install them on your host system.

+The `.devcontainer/devcontainer.json` and `Dockerfile` have already been set up with the right OmniSharp configuration for this .NET 3.1 project, as long as you installed the Docker Compose project as suggested above.

+Learn more about how to load this folder into a VSCode instance within the container here: [Developing inside a Container](https://code.visualstudio.com/docs/remote/containers#_create-a-devcontainerjson-file).

 ## Manual Setup
 1. Install the .NET Core 3.1 SDK: https://dotnet.microsoft.com/download